soren42/BungieNetPlatform/wiki-docs/v2/schemas/Forum-PostSearchResponse.md

 hasMore | boolean |
 query | [[PagedQuery|Queries-PagedQuery]] |
 replacementContinuationToken | string |
 useTotalResults | boolean | If useTotalResults is true, then totalResults represents an accurate count.
 If False, it does not, and may be estimated/only the size of the current page.
 Either way, you should probably always only trust hasMore.
-This is a long-held historical throwback to when we used to do paging with known total results.Those queries toasted our database, and we were left to hastily alter our endpoints and create backward-compatible shims, of which useTotalResults is one.
+This is a long-held historical throwback to when we used to do paging with known total results.
+Those queries toasted our database, and we were left to hastily alter our endpoints and create backward- compatible shims, of which useTotalResults is one.

 ## Example
 ```javascript